C3WG/DSMM/docs/README.md

 - What data contains the organization's intellectual property or trade secrets?
 This may include direct forms of IP such as source code or design files, as well as more indirect sources such as emails, documents, and presentations for product plans, etc.

-- What data would cause damage to the organization (financial, competitive, reputational, etc) if it were lost or exposed to the public?
+- What data would cause damage to the organization (financial, competitive, reputational, etc.) if it were lost or exposed to the public?

 - What data would be more valuable to an attacker than to the organization?